Glossary

 How to Wear a Safety Harness Correctly

-- Holding by the back panel D ring, give the harness a thorough shake to allow the straps to fall into place.
+- Hold the harness by the back panel D ring and give it a thorough shake so the straps fall into place.

-- Secondly, undo all the buckles and release straps.
+- Undo all the buckles and release the straps.

-- Put the correct straps over your shoulders and adjust so that the back panel and D ring are positioned exactly over the middle section of your back.
-Should you fall, this will be the highest point supporting your body and your weight will need to be distributed evenly to avoid serious injury.
-Connect all buckles and ensure harness is not distorted and hangs correctly.
+- Put the correct straps over your shoulders and adjust them so the back panel and D ring sit exactly over the middle of your back.
+In a fall this is the highest point supporting your body, and your weight needs to spread evenly to avoid serious injury.
+Connect all buckles and make sure the harness is not distorted and hangs correctly.

-- Fasten the leg straps using the correct approach for the type of buckle on your harness.
-Make sure the leg straps are tight enough so that you can squeeze no more than a hand between your leg and the strap.
-Inspect clips on straps and check for loose stitching.
+- Fasten the leg straps using the approach for your type of buckle.
+Tighten them so you can squeeze no more than a hand between your leg and the strap.
+Inspect the clips on the straps and check for loose stitching.

 - Connect the waist strap, if there is one.

-- Next, connect the chest strap and adjust to make sure it keeps the shoulder straps taut and rests evenly in the middle of your chest.
+- Connect the chest strap and adjust it so it keeps the shoulder straps taut and rests evenly in the middle of your chest.

-- Check every strap and make necessary adjustments, so it feels tight enough and even throughout.
+- Check every strap and make any adjustments needed so the fit feels tight and even throughout.

-- Should there be any overhanging straps, be sure to secure them out of the way using loop keepers.
-Look out for cracked, damaged or broken loops.
+- If any straps overhang, secure them out of the way with loop keepers.
+Watch for cracked, damaged, or broken loops.

-Wearing the wrong type of harness or putting the harness on incorrectly can result in serious injury or even death in the event of a fall.
-In short, ensuring the harness is worn correctly is just as important as inspecting the harness regularly.
+Wearing the wrong type of harness, or putting one on incorrectly, can lead to serious injury or death in a fall.
+Wearing it correctly is every bit as important as inspecting it regularly.

 How Often Should Testing Take Place?

-Testing can be divided into different types including pre-use checks, detailed inspections and interim checks.
-For example, pre-use checks should be part of the routine each time the equipment is used in between safety harness inspection intervals.
-Ideally, all users would carry out these checks.
-Thorough detailed inspections by a designated person should take place every six to twelve months, or more often if the equipment is in heavy use, with detailed periodic inspections and interim checks in between.
+Testing breaks down into several types: pre-use checks, detailed inspections, and interim checks.
+Pre-use checks belong in the routine every time the equipment is used between scheduled inspections, and ideally every user carries them out.
+Thorough detailed inspections by a designated person should happen every six to twelve months — more often under heavy use — with periodic detailed inspections and interim checks in between.

 Who Can Inspect a Safety Harness?

-The personal protective equipment at work regulations and work at height regulations state that it is the responsibility of the employer to ensure safety equipment is kept in good condition and regularly tested.
-As mentioned above, a detailed inspection needs to be carried out by someone identified as competent, although this doesn’t always mean they have to be externally employed.
+The personal protective equipment at work regulations and work at height regulations place the responsibility on the employer to keep safety equipment in good condition and have it tested regularly.
+As noted above, a detailed inspection has to be carried out by someone identified as competent — though that person does not always have to be externally employed.

-Pre-use checks should be carried out by all staff every time the safety equipment is used.
-This will include checking all straps for fraying and ensuring all buckles and rings are free from distortion.
-Interim inspections could also be undertaken by designated employees as often as deemed necessary.
-Safety harness inspection checklist templates and harness inspection guidelines are available to support staff undertaking inspections at all levels.
+Pre-use checks should be carried out by all staff every time the equipment is used, covering every strap for fraying and confirming all buckles and rings are free from distortion.
+Interim inspections can be handled by designated employees as often as judged necessary.
+Safety harness inspection checklist templates and harness inspection guidelines are available to support staff at every level.

-Ideally, all users and managers should be trained in harness selection, inspection, and use of fall arrest harnesses.
-They should know exactly how to ensure the equipment is appropriate and safe.
-Many external providers also offer height courses and detailed safety equipment inspections and can provide a valid safety harness inspection certificate.
-These will vary in price depending on the amount and the type of equipment requiring testing.
+Ideally, all users and managers are trained in harness selection, inspection, and the use of fall arrest harnesses, and know how to confirm the equipment is appropriate and safe.
+Many external providers run height courses and detailed equipment inspections, and can issue a valid safety harness inspection certificate.
+Prices vary with the amount and type of equipment that needs testing.

 See How ISS Improved Their Asset Processes With ToolSense